This tutorial covers:

 To better understand snapshots, open the elements

-section in the tab where your React application is running.
+section in the tab where your React.js application is running.
 Compare it side by side with the snapshot; they should be almost identical.
 Snapshots have a structure similar to the DOM, which makes the process of identifying changes to the DOM seamless.

 The fact that text snapshots are created from the DOM means they can fail only when the DOM has changed or has content that differs from what was present when the snapshot was taken.
-Next, you will investigate how changes happen in the DOM, how they trigger snapshot changes, and how to handle this process.

 Handling snapshot changes

 Now that you know how snapshots are created, it is time to learn more about when they fail and why.
-To demonstrate this, use the previous test and make changes to your DOM tree.
+To demonstrate this, use the current test and make changes to your DOM tree.
 The change you will make is introducing a title <h1>COUNTER</h1>

 return (